Lumparland

 The main village is Klemetsby, where there is a bank, a church, a post office and a school.
 Klemetsby is 25 km away from Mariehamn along the Highway 3.
 The ferry port of Långnäs is situated in the eastern part of Lumparland.

 Lumparland was the last municipality in Finland to establish its own website which happened in 2004.

 The municipality has previously also been known as "'Lumparlanti" in some Finnish documents, but is today referred to as "Lumparland" also in Finnish.

 Geography

 Lumparland borders the eastern edge of a billion-year-old nine-kilometer wide water filled impact crater, Lumparn, which is devoid of islands.

 Lumpokasen (60.7 m) is the highest point in the municipality.

+Historic population

+Håkan Skogsjö has documented the permanently residing population of Lumparland from the 17th century to the present, covering the history of the municipality as a whole, its individual hamlets, down to each original farmstead and the families who lived there.

 Economy

 Agriculture and tourism are the most important lines of business in Lumparland.

 Sights

 The Church of Lumparland, dedicated to St. Andrew, is the oldest surviving wooden church in Åland, dating back to the 1720s.
 Inside the church, the altar painting is the work of Victor Westerholm.
 There is also a miniature ship from 1836 inside the church.